-So what to do?
+So what can you do?
 Thankfully, there is much joy to be gained from de-cluttering your life.
 Simplifying your existence contains slow-release pleasures that are far more sustainable than buying new clothes you don’t need or gadgets whose primary function is to gather dust.
 It leaves you with more time and money; and your decluttered environment helps to reduce daily stress.

-Release your Clutter
+Say Goodbye to your Clutter

 Go through each room in your home and begin to identify things you can do without.
 Ask three questions about each item in each room: